openstack/openstack-manuals/doc/contributor-guide/source/ux-ui-guidelines/ux-personas/cloud-ops.rst

 highlight the cases where progress can be impeded.
 This enables you to anticipate and compensate when preparing a project:

-Rey has trouble finding information to help triage issues that can prevent the cloud from running:
+* Rey has trouble finding information to help triage issues that can prevent the cloud from running:

   "New users do not have the flexibility to spend weeks delving into source code to figure out how to do common tasks, especially in the areas of orchestration.
 Were it not for `ask.openstack.org <https://ask.openstack.org/en/questions/>`_ and the hard work of many bloggers in the community, I would have a significantly more difficult time trying to understand practical uses of OpenStack functionality."

-Consistency between projects slows down progress:
+* Inconsistency between projects slows down progress:

   "All projects should strive to use the same standards—in code, libraries used, file formats, and documentation.
 [We need] consistency between different OpenStack projects and releases."

   "It really boils down to having OpenStack act more like a single initiative, versus a collection of projects."

-Building a community that listens and takes on feedback is also a goal:
+* Building a community that listens and takes on feedback is also a goal:

   "There’s still a bit of a gap between developers and operators.
   Although that is narrowing, understanding operators’ pains in certain areas is key in developing a better product as a whole."

 The scale of quotas presents significant obstacles for operators.
 Consider that Rey may need to manage over one thousand projects in a deployment.